 Odette Singapore Restaurant Menu (August 2020)

 There were only two lunch options available at Odette Singapore at the time of our visit at the end of August 2020 : the 6 course $248++ “Terre & Mer” course and the “Indulgence” $358++ .
 As expected these days, it was the rule that everyone on the table had to order the same course.
 We were invited to lunch to celebrate a special occasion that happens once in 20 years.
 We lifted our eyes to get the cue from the host.
 She said, “the Indulgence menu looks nice”.
 Fireworks celebrations were set off in our hearts.
-But we calmly said “we are happy with either, in fact the T & M option would be more than enough”, though not in an assertive way.
+But we calmly said, “we are happy with either, in fact the T & M option would be more than enough”, but not in an assertive way.
 The host’s view prevailed.

 Wine At Odette Singapore

 Someone once said that ” a meal without wine is like a day without sunshine”.
 An indulgent meal at Odette would be incomplete without some accompanying wines to go with the 3 Michelin Star food.
 There is a wine pairing option of $185++ per person.
 A second option option is to pick your wines from the extensive Odette wine list.
 Here are pictures of two sample pages from the Odette wine menu.
 The wines by the glass start from $30 and bottles from around $150.

 The third option is to make use of the “1-for-1” BYO option provided by the Odette restaurant.
 Order a bottle from restaurant and bring another from home with no corkage fee charged.
 Which was what we did.
 The wines that we had that day were a bottle of white wine – 2018 Jonathan Didier Pabiot Prédilection (Pouilly-Fumé) purchased from the restaurant at around $165 and a bottle of red – 2006 Château Haut-Brion from home, They were both very enjoyable and matched the quality of the food.
 The Haut Brion is a Bordeaux first growth and had matured well and was ready for drinking.